 Before this, he also had three boxing bouts against Jean-Pierre Coopman, Jimmy Young, and Richard Dunn.
 Although these opponents weren’t top caliber, and some boxing aficionados would even label them as "glorified sparring partners," Ali was pushing his body to the limit a few months before facing Inoki in a match the specialized fighter wasn’t familiar with.

-Shortly after the official announcement of the fight, Ali got his first taste of in-ring action after Gorilla Monsoon gave him an airplane spin and slammed him on the mat.
+Shortly after the fight’s official announcement, Ali got his first taste of in-ring action after Gorilla Monsoon gave him an airplane spin and slammed him on the mat.
 Ali also had two worked matches versus wrestlers Kenny Jay and Buddy Wolfe on ABC’s Wide World of Sports.

 Watch: Gorilla Monsoon Makes Muhammad Ali Dizzy with an Airplane Spin!